 - Head’s Awards: in recognition of a particular strength or talent.
 (Please note, these do not come with a fee remission).

 All first year awards are held for the two year duration of our Lower School.
-Thereafter, award holders, along with non-award holders, may be considered for a scholarship application at 13+ by the Master of Scholars.
+Thereafter, award holders, along with non-award holders, may be considered for a scholarship application at 13+ by the Teacher in Charge of Scholars.

 Music awards are made following an audition and interview, in which the candidate’s general musicianship, as well as musical potential, is explored with the Director of Music.
 As a guide, candidates should play two instruments, and have reached grade 5-6 standard in at least one of them.

-Candidates who are registered for a first year place will be invited to express their interest in applying for a music award in September of Year 6.
-Those candidates who have expressed an interest will first be invited to a friendly and informal pre-audition with the Director of Music, who will give further guidance about the process and advise on their suitability for application.
+Candidates who are registered for a first year place will be invited to express their interest in applying for a music award in October of Year 6.
+Those candidates who have expressed an interest may first be invited to a friendly and informal pre-audition with the Director of Music, who will give further guidance about the process and advise on their suitability for application.

 Third Year (13+) Scholarships